Math Course Offerings

 MATH 120 Numbers and Operations

-MATH 123 Applications of Contemporary Mathematics – GS8 C-QR
+MATH 123 Applications of Contemporary Mathematics - C-QR

 This course is designed to help students recognize the place of mathematics and mathematical reasoning in society.
-Students will be given the opportunity to enhance their ability to see the relevance of mathematics behind many current and historical topics and to use mathematical techniques to address those topics.
-Integrated emphases include: mathematics in society, mathematical history, understanding mathematical information (charts, graphs, data), mathematical modeling.
-The core topics: mathematics of finance, logic, probability, statistics and counting techniques, graph theory.
+Students will be given the opportunity to enhance their ability to see the relevance of mathematics behind many current topics and to use mathematical techniques to address those topics.
+Topics include: mathematics of finance, logic, probability, statistics and counting techniques, graph theory, and additional topics at the instructor’s discretion.
 Prerequisite: MATH 102 or placement.

-MATH 124 A Survey of Calculus – GS8 C-QR
+MATH 124 A Survey of Calculus - C-QR

 Intended primarily for business students, this course provides a working knowledge of calculus in one semester.
 Topics include functions and their graphs, exponential and logarithmic functions, differentiation and applications, integration and applications, and functions of several variables.
 Prerequisite: four years of college preparatory math in high school or MATH 115.
 Note: students may not receive credit for both MATH 124 and MATH 131.

-MATH 131 Calculus and Analytic Geometry 1 – GS8 C-QR
+MATH 131 Calculus and Analytic Geometry 1 - C-QR

 Pre-calculus mathematics will be presumed but reviewed as needed.
 Topics include limits and continuity of functions; the derivative, its meaning, computation and applications; the definite integral, its meaning, computation and applications; differentiation and integration of logarithmic, exponential and trigonometric functions; and the fundamental theorem of calculus.
 Prerequisite: four years of college preparatory math in high school or MATH 115.
 Note: students may not receive credit for both MATH 124 and MATH 131.

-MATH 132 Calculus and Analytic Geometry 2 – GS8 C-QR
+MATH 132 Calculus and Analytic Geometry 2 - C-QR

 Topics include applications of integration, methods of integration, indeterminate forms and improper integrals, elementary differential equations, and series.
 Prerequisite: MATH 131 or MATH 124.

-Intended for Education majors, this course examines the mathematics taught in upper elementary and middle schools.
-Students will explore topics recommended in the NCTM Standards, such as problem solving, reasoning, number relationships, number theory and probability.
+Intended for Elementary Education majors, this course examines the mathematic content knowledge underlying the algebra, number theory, statistics, and probability taught in upper elementary and middle schools.
+Students will explore ratio and proportion, number theory, algebra, statistics, and probability.
 This course focuses on mathematical content, not teaching methods.
-Prerequisite: MATH 120.
+Prerequisite: grade of “C” or better in MATH 120.
+Spring semester.

 MATH 220 Principles of Geometry - C-QR

-Intended for Elementary Education majors, this course examines the geometry taught in elementary and middle school mathematics.
-Students will develop a deeper understanding of such topics as measurement including length, area and volume; similar and congruent figures; polygons; constructions; symmetry; rigid motion; the fundamental properties of Euclidean and other geometries; and problem solving with geometric applications.
+Intended for Elementary Education majors, this course examines the mathematical content knowledge underlying the geometry taught in elementary and middle school mathematics.
+Students will explore measurement including length, area and volume; polygons; constructions; similar and congruent figures; and symmetry.
 This course focuses on mathematical content, not teaching methods.
-Prerequisite: MATH 120.
+Prerequisite: grade of “C” or better in MATH 120.
+Fall semester.

 MATH 233 Calculus and Analytic Geometry 3